pramitmitra/SQL_PLSQL/README.md

 # Reading Notes from Paper - “One Size Fits All”: An Idea Whose Time Has Come and Gone by Michael Stonebraker" #
 https://cs.brown.edu/~ugur/fits_all.pdf
 * Data warehouses are very different from OLTP systems.
 OLTP systems have been optimized for updates, as the main business activity is typically to sell a good or service,
-* In contrast,  the main activity activity in data warehouses is ad-hoc queries, which are often quite complex.
+* In contrast,  the main activity in data warehouses is ad-hoc queries, which are often quite complex.
 Hence periodic load of new data intersprersed with ad-hoc query activity is what a typical warehouse experience.
 * Star Schemas are omni-present in warehouse environments, but are virtually non-existence in OLTP environment.
 * ER-Model for OLTP systems -
 * OLTP sytem prefers to use B-Tree indexes.